Hu9o73/Goodwing-Timetabler/docs/README.md

 You can also run `pytest -s` to test the algorithm's performances (takes time).

-Sidenote: The CSP is poorly optimized at the moment (this is being taken care of !).
-Don't try to generate HUGE instances if your computer doesn't have a good enough CPU and RAM.
+Sidenote: Don't try to generate HUGE instances if your computer doesn't have a good enough CPU and RAM.

 ## Roadmap
 | Feature                                   | Implemented | Note                    |